xinwenfu/VChat_KSTET_DLL/README.md

 	<img src="Images/I1.png" width=800>

     * Note that you may need to launch it as the *Administrator* this is done by right clicking the icon found in the Windows search bar or on the desktop as shown below:

 	<img src="Images/I1b.png" width = 200>

 2. Attach VChat: There are Two options!
    1. When the VChat is already Running.
         1. Click File -> Attach

 			<img src="Images/I2a.png" width=200>

 		2. Select VChat

 			<img src="Images/I2b.png" width=500>

-   2. When VChat is not already Running -- This is the most reliable option!
+   2. (Optional) When VChat is not already Running -- This is the most reliable option!
         1. Click File -> Open, Navigate to VChat

 			<img src="Images/I3-1.png" width=800>